vicentinileonardo/daytrip/README.md

 for the maps: OpenStreetMap, Leaflet, Nominatim (maybe), or just use the tomtom api should be fine

-api paradigms: REST and GraphQL
+api paradigms: REST and GraphQL (we should try to use both)

 databases: MongoDB

 object storage: amazon S3